The Makropulos Affair (opera): Performance history

 Janáček was making adjustments to the score almost right up to the premiere in Brno.
-Two years after its premiere, the opera was given in Prague, and also in Germany in 1929, but it did not become really popular until a production by the Sadler's Wells company in London in 1964, conducted by Charles Mackerras with Marie Collier as Emilia Marty.
+Two years after its premiere, the opera was given in Prague, and also in Germany in 1929; it became popular much later through a production by the Sadler's Wells company in London in 1964, conducted by Charles Mackerras with Marie Collier as Emilia Marty.
 While performed with some regularity, it has not become part of the core opera repertory in the same way as have Jenůfa, Káťa Kabanová or The Cunning Little Vixen.

 In 1966, the San Francisco Opera gave the first US performances (in an English translation), also with Marie Collier in the lead role.
 The first New York City performance was in December 1967, by the Little Orchestra Society with Naděžda Kniplová as Emilia Marty.
 The first Metropolitan Opera production of the opera, in an English translation, had its opening night on 5 January 1996, but ended prematurely only a few minutes into act 1 when tenor Richard Versalle, 63, whilst climbing the 20 foot ladder which was part of the set, fell 10 ft from the ladder, from a heart attack, immediately after singing Vitek's line: "Too bad you can only live so long".
 His death was reported that same evening.
 The scheduled second performance on 8 January 1996 was cancelled because of severe winter weather, and the first full performance of the Metropolitan Opera production did not take place until 11 January 1996.
 The first Metropolitan Opera performances of the work in the original Czech occurred in April 1998.

 Tomáš Šimerda directed a 2001 version of the opera for Czech television, with Gabriela Beňačková as Emilia Marty, and a cast that included Roman Sadnik, Jan Hladík, Zdeněk Šmukař, Monika Brychtová, and Pavel Kamas, with the Brno National Theatre Chorus and Orchestra and conductor Oliver von Dohnányi.
 The opera has been performed twice at The Proms, in August 1995 (the Glyndebourne production presented in concert at the Royal Albert Hall) and in August 2016 (with the BBC Symphony Orchestra, in a semi-staged concert version).

+The Australian premiere was in 1981, with the State Opera of South Australia, conducted by Dennis Vaughan.

 Karita Mattila sang the title role in a San Francisco Opera production in November 2010.
 The production was filmed live, and was later streamed for free for two days in July 2020 during the COVID-19 pandemic lockdown.
 Mattila reprised the role at the Metropolitan Opera in April 2012, in Helsinki at the Finnish National Opera in August–September 2012, and in the semi-staged version at The Proms in the Royal Albert Hall in August 2016.